neurodata/m2g/README.md

  ndmg <input_directory> <output_directory>

-We recommend specifying an atlas and lowering the default seed density on test runs:
+We recommend specifying an atlas and lowering the default seed density on test runs (although, for real runs, we recommend using the default seeding -- lowering seeding simply decreases runtime):

     ndmg --seeds 1 --parcellation desikan <input_directory> <output_directory>